Last updated

 • Python 3.10 or higher

 • Get your API key: You can find it in the settings section of papr.ai.
-You'll need to create an account first and quickly go through our web app onboarding.
+You'll need to create a developer account on Papr to get your API key.

 git clone https://github.com/Papr-ai/papr_mcpserver